A A A

 Share this story facebook

-The average temperature stood at 22 degrees as of 10.30am, making it the highest "minimum temperature" since records began in 1884.
+This came after the average temperature stood at 22 degrees as of 10.30am, making it the highest "minimum temperature" since records began in 1884.

 "We expect that a fresh to strong north-east monsoon will affect the coast of southern China over the Lunar New Year holiday," he told RTHK.